 - Play the foraging game in your yard by tossing a handful of small, smelly treats in the grass and letting your dog sniff around to find them.

 - You can also mimic this indoors by hiding several treats around a room and encouraging your pup to find them.

 - If you need to help them start looking, you can point to the treats, let them see where you dropped one, and use verbal encouragement to urge them along.

 Did you know that many Camp Bow Wow® locations now offer enrichment-based opportunities to the Campers throughout the day?
 In addition to all-day play with their four-legged friends, Campers get to have daily sensory stimulation that is built into the Day Camp routine.
 Many Camps also offer individual enrichment opportunities for additional exercise, hands-on TLC, and mental activity.
 These services allow a Camper to bring part of their home routine to Camp and are personalized for each dog!
-Find a location near you and ask about enrichment offerings here.
+Find a location near you and ask about Camp Bow Wow's services and our enrichment offerings here.